 2026

-• January: Diocesan profile published and four-week application window opens
+• Early 2026: Diocesan profile published and four-week application window opens

 • February – June: Search Committee in discernment and conducting ministry and background checks on semi-finalists; Transition Committee starts planning events further on in the process